TrentBarber70/TrentBarberPortfoliomm/_posts/2025-10-31-post-journal.md

   - notice
 ---

 Today my teacher wanted us to learn how to use the new CNC machines in the Fab Lab.
+The PCB is for us to practice though-hole soldering with resistors and LEDs.
 We began by following Mr. Dubicks workflow to learn and create our first PCB with the new machines.
 This is the workflow reproduced by me.

 Firstly open the Maker Cam app and select 3 axis project
 <img src="{{ '/assets/images/Screenshot%202025-10-31%20151448.png' | relative_url }}" alt="Screenshot 2025-10-31 151448" style="max-width:650px;width:100%;height:auto;display:block;margin:18px 0;">